Rucadi/wsld/README.md

 wsld.exe -d tianon/qemu -i qemu_d
 ``

-Also, optionally, you can pass the version (1 for WSL1 and 2 for WSL2) or the installation directory of the WSL image.
+Also, optionally, you can pass the version (1 for WSL1 and 2 for WSL2) or the installation directory of the WSL image.<br>

-If there is no version, it will take the default for your wsl installation.
+If there is no version, it will take the default for your wsl installation.<br>
 ~~~
   -o, --directory     Directory to install.